European Social Charter (revised), COE, 1996

 2. to provide a possibility for either parent to obtain, during a period after maternity leave, parental leave to take care of a child, the duration and conditions of which should be determined by national legislation, collective agreements or practice;

-Article : 28 : The right of workers' representatives to protection in the undertaking and facilities to be accorded to them
+3. to ensure that family responsibilities shall not, as such, constitute a valid reason for termination of employment. - Article 28 The right of workers' representatives to protection in the undertaking and facilities to be accorded to them

 With a view to ensuring the effective exercise of the right of workers' representatives to carry out their functions, the Parties undertake to ensure that in the undertaking: